Dimension is a concept used by SlicingDice to describe a way to group columns for a database.

 Each database can contain multiple dimensions and each dimension can contain multiple columns.

-Watch this quick video below to learn what is a dimension, or go to the text explanation right below.
+Watch this quick video below to learn what a dimension is, or go to the text explanation right below.

 A dimension is a way to group columns for a database.
 Each database can contain multiple dimensions and each dimension can contain multiple columns.